microsoft/foldingdiff/README.md

 conda env create -f environment.yml
 ```

-Note that you do not need to have this set up if you are _only_ submitting jobs to the cluster.

 ## Training models

 To train a model on the CATH dataset, use the script at `bin/train.py` in combination with one of the